myarichuk/myarichuk.github.io/source/_posts/setting-up.md

 You can read more about the deploy command [in it's documentation article](https://hexo.io/docs/one-command-deployment).

-#### So, that's it.
-Have fun blogging!
+So, that's it.
+Have fun blogging! <br/>
-#### Actually, I think this blog post is a bit longer than it can be, but I wanted to be thorough, especially since this is my first blog post :)
+Actually, I think this blog post is a bit longer than it could (or should!) be, but I wanted to be thorough, especially since this is my first blog post :)